drainganggtb/javascript-challenge/README.md

 The dataset used can be found [here](https://github.com/drainganggtb/javascript-challenge/blob/main/UFO-regular-and-bonus/static/js/data.js "UFO Data").

 ## Webpage
 The following image shows how the dataset can be filtered.
-In this example, the only search query provided was state: 'ca'
+In this example, the only search query provided was that the observation occurred in California.
 ![alt text](https://github.com/drainganggtb/javascript-challenge/blob/main/UFO-regular-and-bonus/static/images/webpage.png)